robinbraemer/CloudflareAPI/README.md

-# Cloudflare: The Cloudflare - API/Library for Java (UPDATE: NEW CONCEPTS)
+# The Cloudflare - API/Library for Java (UPDATE: NEW CONCEPTS)

 [![Travis][travis-img]][travis-url]
 [![JitPack][jitpack-img]][jitpack-url]